GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/slider.md

 ---
 # Slider

-Sliders allow the player to change make a choice in a range.
-For example, this can be useful to change the music or sound effect volume, set the power of an attack, modify the speed of a car.
+Sliders allow the player to pick a value between a maximum and a minimum range.
+This can be useful to change the music or sound effect volume, set the power of an attack, modify the speed of a car.

 While sliders could be constructed manually using other objects, it's often simpler to use ready-to-use sliders available in the Asset Store.